 Kidney Stone Removal

-Fragmented stones that were broken up by medication or shockwave therapy can be removed with a small basket or allowed to pass naturally in the urine.
+Fragmented stones that were broken up by medication or extracorporeal shockwave therapy can be removed with a small basket or allowed to pass naturally in the urine.

 After determining the type of kidney stones you have, the Comprehensive Urology team can help you prevent future stones with dietary changes, supplements, and medications when necessary.